cisagov/prescup-challenges/pc4/individual-b/round3-rope-a-dope/README.md

 ## Getting Started

+_Note: For completing this challenge offline, please see the instructions in the [challenge directory](./challenge)._

 You are given access to a `kali` workstation.
 From there, use ssh to log into `cube` as a regular user.

 Focus your attention on the `/usr/sbin/chk_cube_cmd` utility, normally intended to verify the formatting of command strings for the cube drive.